Raisess/term-display/README.md

 };

 // Instacing the display.
-const display: Display = new Display(windowSize, "."); // The second param is the white space value, default is "x".
+const display: any = new Display(windowSize, "."); // The second param is the white space value, default is "x".

 // Creating a pixel or a string.
 /**